-Food Connect has been nurturing and developing local food systems in the Brisbane area for almost two decades.
+Food Connect Foundation has been nurturing and developing local food systems in the Brisbane area for almost two decades.
 Through seasonal produce boxes, advocacy and events, the organisation supports regenerative farmers and connects eaters to the story and people behind their food.

-The Sustainable Table Fund has enabled Brisbane’s first community-scale flour mill to find a home at Food Connect Shed.
+Sustainable Table has enabled Brisbane’s first community-scale flour mill to find a home at Food Connect Shed.
 The Salisbury Mill will revive an old craft, processing organic and native grains into fresh whole flours to meet growing demand from local bakers and households, and get the concept ready to share with regional communities all over Australia.